Skip to main content Skip to navigation

 Assessment

-• seminar participation (10%).
-This will be cumulatively assessed based on your contribution to weekly seminars and other evidence of active engagement with the module content, including one-to-one meetings with me to discuss upcoming assignments.
+• seminar participation (20%).
+This will be cumulatively assessed based on your contribution to weekly seminars and other evidence of active engagement with the module content, including email exchanges and meetings to discuss module content and/or the assignment.
 I am happy to schedule appointments during my office hours and at other mutually convenient times.
 Please email me to book meetings.

 Assignment Instructions